Switching on surface conduction in a topological insulator: ARPES

 Finally we studied the Dirac surface states with time-resolved ARPES (tr-ARPES) experiments.
-In the bulk-insulating sample ($x=0.025$), after pumping, a shift of the (quasi-)Fermi level by 93\,meV is observed and persists for at least $4\,\mu$s (Fig.~\ref{fig4}\textbf{a},\,\textbf{c} and Extended Data~\ref{figS6}\textbf{a},\,\textbf{c}).
-This shift is composed of an actual shift of the Fermi level on the surface by $\delta_E=28$\,meV---caused by the filling of the Dirac states upon pumping (Figs.~\ref{fig4}\textbf{f-h})---and of a shift by $\varDelta_E=65$\,meV caused by a surface photovoltage due to a relaxation of the band bending (Fig.~\ref{fig4}\textbf{g}).
-To visualize the charge accumulation at the surface more directly, we subtract the spectrum without pump but shifted by 65\,meV (Fig.~\ref{fig4}\textbf{b}) from the spectrum taken 4~$\mu$s after the pump (Fig.~\ref{fig4}\textbf{c}).
-The difference spectrum (Fig.~\ref{fig4}\textbf{d}) as well as the difference of the angle-integrated intensity (Fig.~\ref{fig4}\textbf{e}) clearly reveal extra charge corresponding to a Fermi level shift of 28\,meV.
-No such ``persistent'' shift of the Fermi level is detected in the bulk-metallic sample (Extended Data~\ref{figS6}\textbf{b}, \textbf{d}).
-In addition, very different relaxation times of the excited states between both samples are found (Extended Data~\ref{figS6}\textbf{e}).
-Only if the Fermi level is situated inside the bulk band gap, we observe a slow ($\ge 4\,\mu$s) relaxation, similar to that observed in other topological insulators \cite{Neupane2015, Sumida2017, Yoshikawa2018, Papalazarou2018, Yoshikawa2019, Ciocys2020}.
-Our accompanying transport study on the same material allows us to relate this ``more-than-$4\,\mu$s-long'' relaxation to an ultraslow ``more-than-hour-long'' relaxation.
+In the bulk-insulating sample ($x=0.025$), after pumping, a shift of the (quasi-)Fermi level by 93\,meV is observed and persists for at least $4\,\mu$s (Fig.~\ref{fig9}\textbf{a},\,\textbf{c} and Fig.~\ref{fig10}\textbf{a},\,\textbf{c}).
+This shift is composed of an actual shift of the Fermi level on the surface by $\delta_E=28$\,meV---caused by the filling of the Dirac states upon pumping (Fig.~\ref{fig9}\textbf{f-h})---and of a shift by $\varDelta_E=65$\,meV caused by a surface photovoltage due to a relaxation of the band bending (Fig.~\ref{fig9}\textbf{g}).
+To visualize the charge accumulation at the surface more directly, we subtract the spectrum without pump but shifted by 65\,meV (Fig.~\ref{fig9}\textbf{b}) from the spectrum taken 4~$\mu$s after the pump (Fig.~\ref{fig9}\textbf{c}).
+The difference spectrum (Fig.~\ref{fig9}\textbf{d}) as well as the difference of the angle-integrated intensity (Fig.~\ref{fig9}\textbf{e}) clearly reveal extra charge corresponding to a Fermi level shift of 28\,meV.
+No such ``persistent'' shift of the Fermi level is detected in the bulk-metallic sample (Fig.~\ref{fig10}\textbf{b}, \textbf{d}).
+In addition, very different relaxation times of the excited states between both samples are found (Fig.~\ref{fig10}\textbf{e}).
+Only if the Fermi level is situated within the bulk band gap, we observe a slow ($\ge 4\,\mu$s) relaxation, similar to that observed in other topological insulators\cite{Neupane2015, Sumida2017, Yoshikawa2018, Papalazarou2018, Yoshikawa2019, Ciocys2020}.
+Contrary to those studies which focused only on spectroscopic probes, our accompanying transport study on the same material allows us to relate this ``more-than-$4\,\mu$s-long'' relaxation to an ultraslow ``more-than-hour-long'' relaxation.
 We conjecture that the underlying mechanism is the same and that, thus, also the tr-ARPES pump induces a state of persistent topological surface conduction in bulk insulating Tl$_{1-x}$Bi$_{1+x}$Se$_{2-\delta}$ ($x=0.025$).